weathersmm/InCheckUPDATE/content/_index.md

     </div>

     <div>
       Our tools increase safety and confidence, reduce the costs of mistakes and litigation, and enhance efficiency and performance.
-We believe in empowering teams with the confidence of having a mentor in their pocket—one that’s always accurate, reliable, and built for their challenges.
+We believe in empowering teams with the confidence of having a mentor in their pocket—one that's always accurate, reliable, and built for their challenges.
     </div>
     <div>
       Our Promise